fe-data/fe-docs/docs/getting-started/settings.rst

 The :guilabel:`Mailjet API key` is the combination of the user identifier and API key, separated by a colon.
 For example ``7a8e12:1234a1``

+It is possible to log Mailjet '*Bounce*', '*Spam*' and '*Blocked*' events in the log-table of *Fast Events*.
+You can configure this in the webhooks section of the Mailjet dashboard.
+For the moment other events are discarded.
+Use this as URL ``https://user:password@fillinyourdomain.com/wp-json/fast-events/v1/email/webhook/mailjet``.
+Use a valid WordPress user and an application password in the url and remove the spaces from the application password.
+Do not group webhooks.
+So uncheck these in the Mailjet webhooks dashboard.

 Postmark API settings
 ^^^^^^^^^^^^^^^^^^^^^
 The settings can be found in the `Postmark dashboard <https://postmarkapp.com/>`_.
 The URL for the server is: